 When I was pregnant with my oldest daughter, it was the one time in my life that I felt somewhat prepared.
 From birth and baby classes to parenting books, I absorbed all of this new information to help me get ready to be a parent.
 Everyone from friends and family to strangers at the grocery store would offer advice on how to best prepare for our new arrival.
 As it turned out, we needed every bit of that information.
 Bringing home a new baby is hard!

-The newborn stage is not the only time parenting is hard.
+The newborn stage is not the only time parenting is challenging.
 As parents, we need all the help we can get at every stage of the experience.
 My youngest child entered kindergarten this year, and I was reminded just how much can change as kids transition out of the preschool years and head into elementary school.
 I didn't receive nearly as much advice for this stage as I did for the baby phase.
 Looking back at my oldest's first day of kindergarten, there's so much I'd have done differently.

 In the spirit of sharing collective knowledge and experience, we asked you, our readers, to share your advice about what you wish you'd known before your kids headed into their first day of kindergarten, and those important and change-filled elementary years.
 We've collected your parent wisdom here and encourage everyone to read and pass it on.

 1. Get the lay of the land before the first day of kindergarten.